-A speaker that delivers minimum fuss and maximum value, the Marshall Emberton is another entertaining effort from the company.
-With stylish looks, a rugged design and a confident audio performance, the Emberton is a great addition to Marshall’s range of wireless speakers.
+A speaker that’s minimum fuss and maximum value, the Marshall Emberton is another entertaining effort from the company.
+With stylish looks, rugged design and a confident audio, the Emberton is a great addition to Marshall’s wireless speaker range.

 - Rugged design

 - Other speakers deliver more precision and clarity